kmmsilber/AvianPrecipMetaAnalysis/README.md

 Several phylogenetic trees were used in the analyses.

+"all_spp_quant_analyses.nex" includes 1,000 phylogenetic trees for all species included in the quantitaive analyses (meta-analyses and vote counting analyses).

 "all_spp.nex" includes 1,000 phylogenetic trees for all species included in the meta-analyses.